SqORAM: Read-Optimized Sequential Write-Only Oblivious RAM: Deamortized Construction

+To use the mechanism described above, we need to track the last time a particular block was accessed.
+For this, {\sys} stores an {\em oblivious data structure} (ODS), named the {\em access time map} (ATM) within the same ORAM with the data. {\em In structure, the ATM is effectively a B+ tree but unlike a standard B+ tree where each node stores pointers to its children nodes, each node in the ATM stores an access time value for its children.} The ATM is traversed from the root to the leaf by determining the location of each child node on the path based on its last access counter value as described above.

-{\bf Access time map (ATM).~} {\sys} stores an {\em access time map} (ATM) for efficiently tracking the last access time of a block.
-The ATM is stored as a B+ tree (not to be confused with the per level map B+ tree) within the same address space as the data blocks.
-Specifically, each node of the B+ tree is assigned a logical address within the same address space as the data blocks.
-Each leaf node of the B+ tree stores a tuple $<l\_addr, last\_access\_ctr>$ where $l\_addr$ is the logical address of a block and $last\_access\_ctr$ is the value of the global access counter when the block was last written to the write queue.
+\paragraph{ATM Design} Each node of the ATM is assigned a logical address within the same address space as the data blocks.
+In particular, each leaf node of the ATM stores a tuple $\mathsf{\<laddr, last\_access\_ctr\>}$ where $\mathsf{laddr}$ is the logical address of a block and $\mathsf{last\_access\_ctr}$ is the value of the global access counter when the block was last written to the write queue.
 Recall that the global access counter tracks the number of times the write queue has been flushed since the ORAM initialization.
 Each leaf node is stored in one disk block.
 The number of entries that can fit in a disk block depends on the size of the tuple.
 Assuming 64 bit logical addresses and last access counter values, the number of entries in a block can also be fixed as $\beta$ (as defined before).
-Consequently, the height of the tree is $log_{\beta}N$ with a fanout of $\beta$.
+Consequently, the height of the tree is $\log_{\beta}N$ with a fanout of $\beta$.

-The leaf nodes themselves are then ordered from left to right on the basis of the logical address -- the leftmost leaf node has entries for logical block addresses 1 to $\beta$ while the rightmost leaf node has entries for addresses $N - \beta$ to $N$.
-Thus, it is straightforward to determine the path in the tree corresponding to an entry for a particular block address since the leaf node containing the entry can be determined using the block address only.
-Each internal node contains a tuple that keeps track of the $<logical\_address,last\_access\_ctr>$ values of its children nodes.
-Thus, the tree can be traversed by determining the levels at which the nodes on a path of the tree currently exists using the mechanism described above.
-Figure~\ref{access_map_traversal} shows a schematic diagram of the way in which a path in the map can be traversed in the ORAM using the access counter values.
+The leaf nodes themselves are ordered from left to right on the basis of the logical address -- the leftmost leaf node has entries for logical block addresses 1 to $\beta$ while the rightmost leaf node has entries for addresses $N - \beta$ to $N$.
+Thus, it is straightforward to determine the path in the tree corresponding to an entry for a particular block address since the logical block address uniquely defines the corresponding path in the ATM.